Archives

 Have our Honey Bee hives to qualify for an Ag Valuation and leave the Beekeeping to Harmony Hollow Apiary.
 Call Rex at 469-251-2BEE (2233) for more information and pricing.

-Sept 2024 – we are adding new customers on an as-available basis – to continue (or start) your ag history for 2024, and evaluating commitments for early 2025 ag placement.
+December 2024 – It is time NOW to contact us about having bees placed in spring of 2025 – to continue (or start) your ag history and evaluating commitments for early 2025 ag placement.
 New commitment requests will be quoted and filled as livestock are available.
 (Do NOT Wait til April 2025 to ask about hives – it takes time to build up the livestock for each colony).
-Requests in late March and April will be filled as available.
-State LATE deadline for 1-D-1 paperwork is April 30.

 Texas law, effective January 1, 2012, made it possible for beekeeping to qualify for an Agricultural Valuation (commonly called “ag exemption” – see below) on property taxes.
 This is covered in the Tax Code under Chapter 23, Subchapter D, Sect.
 23.51 (1) and (2).

 An Agriculture Exemption is not actually an Exemption but rather a Special Valuation.
 If a portion or all of a property is deemed eligible to receive an Agricultural Valuation, that property will receive a Production Value along with its Market Value.
 The tax savings that a property receives depends on the current Market Value of the property and what type of Ag Valuation you are requesting.
 For example, Native Pasture areas may have a lower Ag valuation than Dry Crop areas and generally both are considerably lower than the market value that the taxes would normally be based on.
 That is dependent on county.
 (Some counties do not differentiate they type of agriculture activity, and have 1 rate for ag no matter the qualifying activity.
-Other counties have different rates for different activities)
+Other counties have different rates for different activities).

 There are several key phrases and requirements to this law.
 Sect.
 23.51 (1) covers the definition of “qualified open-space land”.
 Specifics state land that has an established agricultural use history for five of the preceding seven years.
 Record keeping is critical.
 Registration and permitting with Texas Apiary Inspection Service (TAIS) helps establish this history.
 Wording of the law states agricultural use to the degree of intensity generally accepted in the area.
 Each local appraisal district sets their own standards as the accepted degree of intensity.
 Most appraisal districts use a minimum of six colonies (beehives) as a standard.
 That is the accepted definition of an apiary from Texas bee law under the Agriculture Code, Title 6, subtitle A, Chapter 131, Sect.
 131.001 (2).
 (Which has just changed as of the 2023 Texas Legislative session- as they removed the number of hives definition).